The Untold Truth Of The Misfits

 Samhain, Kryst the Conqueror, and endless lawsuits

-Spurred by increased visibility thanks to Metallica covering The Misfits' music, Only and Doyle engaged in a lawsuit for use of The Misfits name.
-They ended up settling with Danzig.
-Only and Doyle could record and tour with the name but ceded all publishing of The Misfits 1977 to 1983 catalog to Danzig.
-Only and Danzig would share merchandising rights.
-In 2001, The Misfits took action against Caroline Records' release of their aborted 1980 album 12 Hits From Hell.
-Unhappy with many elements of the album, Only and Danzig had the release cancelled, shutting guitarist Bobby Steele out of any potential royalties.
+Spurred by increased visibility thanks to Metallica covering The Misfits' music, Only and Doyle engaged in a lawsuit for use of The Misfits name, and ended up settling with Danzig.
+Only and Doyle could record and tour with the name, but ceded all publishing of The Misfits' 1977 to 1983 catalog to Danzig, while Only and Danzig would share merchandising rights.
+In 2001, The Misfits took action against Caroline Records' release of its aborted 1980 album "12 Hits From Hell."
+Unhappy with many elements of the album, Only and Danzig had the release canceled, shutting guitarist Bobby Steele out of any potential royalties.

 The Metallica connection